 Emotional abuse is a little more difficult to recognize than the previous three forms of pathology in relationships.
 This is because sometimes the exact same actions can be both an emotional abuse and a genuine emotional reaction without any malice to it.
 For example, a person can act in hurt and withdraw affection from their partner or a loved one for some time.
 That is not emotionally abusive.
 However, if the same reaction had a purpose of manipulating the “offender” into guilt, submission, remorse, feelings of inadequacy and similar, then that would be abuse.
 The purpose of such abuse is, as always, the need of the abuser to control their victim.
 But this need is often hidden to the abuser himself, and they believe that they’re just expressing their authentic emotions.
 Emotional abuse, simply put, results in the victim being drawn into a pool of negative feelings and experiences, while all the time believing that they’re to blame for such ordeal.

 5. Economic and academic abuse

-Finally, all these forms of abuse can lead into economic or academic abuse, which rarely occur on their own as they usually come with verbal and emotional manipulation.
+Finally, all these forms of abuse can lead to economic or academic abuse, which rarely occurs on their own as they usually come with verbal and emotional manipulation.
 The abuser uses their maneuvering skills to deprive the victim of his or her economic and academic independence.
 This may sound like the times long passed since husbands forbid their wives from going to work or school, but it still happens.
 Such abuse often happens subtly, resulting in the victim “willingly” forsaking their ambitions and plans.
 Surely, there is also the “old fashion” direct denial of one’s rights to make their decisions regarding their careers and schooling, but more commonly the abuser just makes it easier for the victim to give up her aspirations than to undergo all sorts of manipulations and remain assertive.